Grid from Contours

 Contour Source

-The Contour Source is the vector data file, base layer, or contour layer containing the contour lines from which to generate a grid.
+The Contour Source is the vector data file or base layer containing the contour lines from which to generate a grid.
 There are two methods for specifying the Contour Source:

 • Select a map layer from the Contour Source list by clicking the current selection and then clicking the desired layer.
 Base layers are only included in the Contour Source list if the objects in the layer contain one or more numeric attribute fields.